SELECT WORK

 The "Real Me" Avatar works in conjunction with another feature, Symptom Checker, to visually record physical wellness issues and track progress toward health goals over time.
 (Figma, 2020)

-ARTIFACT: SMART CARE PLANS
+PATIENT APP EXPLORATIONS: SMART CARE PLANS

 The intelligent assistant recommends tailored strategies to resolve symptoms and improve wellness.
 (Figma, 2020)

-ARTIFACT: 2D TO 3D CONCEPTUALIZATION (1)
+PATIENT APP EXPLORATIONS: 2D TO 3D CONCEPTUALIZATION (1)

 This slide suggests how the traditional 2D format might transition to a more interactive, 3D environment in future phases.
 (Figma | Keynote 2020)

-ARTIFACT: 2D TO 3D CONCEPTUALIZATION (2)
+PATIENT APP EXPLORATIONS: 2D TO 3D CONCEPTUALIZATION (2)

 This slide illustrates how 2D elements might translate to the architecture of the virtual world.
 (Figma | Keynote 2020)